 It really reminded me of the detox deodorant, and I wondered if I was detoxing after pregnancy.
-As I wrote about in this natural deodorant/’pit detoxing post, it seems the most likely explanation – and it was temporary, if anyone is nervous.
+As I wrote about in this natural deodorant post, it seems the most likely explanation – and it was temporary, if anyone is nervous.

-All of these stories came neatly together when I discovered Primal Pit Paste and I started wondering again about detoxing through the armpits.
+All of these stories came neatly together when I discovered Primal Pit Paste, now known as Pretty Frank and I started wondering again about detoxing through the armpits.